meghanblyth/CV/README.md

 #### Additional Qualifications & Skills

 I have completed up to Intermediate level in ballet, modern and completed several tap and jazz awards through the Imperial society of teachers of dance (ISTD).
+I am a qualified Zumba instructor.
 I completed up to grade six in orchestral percussion, drum kit and piano.
-I am also a qualified Zumba instructor.
 I am self taught in video and music production.

 <br/>

 ## Interests

-Avid reader 📚, sea swimmer 🏊‍♀️, animal fosterer and rehabilitater 🐈‍⬛ 🐠 🐇 ...
-Keenly interested in all things natural history 🌴 and astronomy 🌍 !
+Avid reader 📚, sea swimmer 🏊‍♀️, animal fosterer and rehabilitater 🐈‍⬛ 🐠 🐇 ... interested in all things natural history 🌴 and astronomy 🌍 !